open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 3: Fill the block loop with independent variables

-%--
-video:
- source: youtube
- id: VidTutorialStep3
- videoid: eiGXe-t-C28?start=1041
- width: 640
- height: 360
- caption: |
-  Step 3 in the step-by-step video tutorial.
---%

 As the name suggests, *block_loop* corresponds to a single block of trials.
-In the previous step we created the *block_loop*, but we still need to 'fill' it with independent variables, which will be varied within the block.
+In the previous step we created the *block_loop*, but we still need define the independent variables that will be varied within the block.
 Our experiment has three independent variables:

 - __gaze_cue__ can be 'left' or 'right'.
 - __target_pos__ (the position of the target) can be '-300' or '300'.
 These values reflect the X-coordinate of the target in pixels (0 = center).
 Using the coordinates directly, rather than 'left' and 'right', will be convenient when we create the target displays (see Step 5).
 - __target_letter__ (the target letter) can be 'F' or 'H'.

 Therefore, our experiment has 2 x 2 x 2 = 8 levels.
-Although 8 levels is not that many (most experiments will have more), we don't need to type in all the possible combinations of variables by hand.
+Although 8 levels is not that many (most experiments will have more), we don't need to enter all possible combinations by hand.
 Click on *block_loop* in the overview to open its tab.
-Now click on the 'Variable wizard' button.
+Now click on the 'Full-factorial design' button.
 In the variable wizard, you simply define all variables by typing the name in the first row and the levels in the rows below the name (see %FigVariableWizard).
-If you select 'Ok', you will see that __block_loop__ has been filled with all 8 possible combinations.
-That's convenient!
+If you select 'Ok', you will see that *block_loop* has been filled with all 8 possible combinations.

+In the resulting loop table, each row corresponds to one run of *trial_sequence*.
+Because, in our case, one run of *trial_sequence* corresponds to one trial, each row in our loop table corresponds to one trial.
+Each column corresponds to one variable, which can have a different value on each trial.

 %--
 figure:
  id: FigVariableWizard
  source: variable-wizard.png
+ caption: |
- caption: "The loop variable wizard in Step 3."
+  The loop variable wizard in Step 3.
 --%

-However, we are not done yet.
-There are two more variables that we need to add: the location of the distractor and the correct response.
+But we are not done yet.
+We need to add three more variables: the location of the distractor, the correct response, and the congruency.

-- __dist_pos__ -- Click on 'Add variable' and type 'dist_pos 300' in the dialog that appears.
-This will create a variable called 'dist_pos', with the value '300'.
-Change the value of 'dist_pos' to '-300' in every row where 'target_pos' is '300'.
-By doing this, we make sure that the distractor is always presented opposite from the target.
+- __dist_pos__ -- On the first row of the first empty column, enter 'dist_pos'.
+This automatically adds a new experimental variable named 'dist_pos'.
+In the rows below, enter '300' wherever 'target_pos' is -300, and '-300' wherever 'target_pos' is 300.
+In other words, the target and the distractor should be positioned opposite from each other.
-- __correct_response__ -- Click on 'Add variable' and type 'correct_response' in the dialog that appears.
-Change 'correct_response' to 'm'  where 'target_letter' is 'H'.
-This means that the participant should press the 'z' key if he/ she sees an 'F' and the 'm' key if he/ she sees an 'H'.
+- __correct_response__ -- Create another variable, in another empty column, with the name 'correct_response'.
+Set 'correct_response' to 'z' where 'target_letter' is 'F', and to 'm' where 'target_letter' is 'H'.
+This means that the participant should press the 'z' key if she sees an 'F' and the 'm' key if she sees an 'H'.
+(Feel free to choose different keys if 'z' and 'm' are awkward on your keyboard layout; for example, 'w' and 'n' are better on AZERTY keyboards.)

-Add one more variable which indicates if the face was looking at the target letter or at the distractor.

-- __congruency__ -- Click on 'Add variable' and type 'congruency' in the dialog that appears.
-Change 'congruency' to 'congruent' where 'target_pos' is '-300' and 'gaze_cue' is 'left', and where 'target_pos' is '300' and 'gaze_cue' is 'right' (these are the values with which the face will look at the targer letter).
-Change the value of 'congruency' to 'incronguent' of the rows in which the face will look at the distractor.
-Thus, where 'target_pos' is '-300' and 'gaze_cue' is 'right', and where 'target_pos' is '300' and 'gaze_cue' is 'left'.
+- __congruency__ -- Create another variable with the name 'congruency'.
+Set 'congruency' to 'congruent' where 'target_pos' is '-300' and 'gaze_cue' is 'left', and where 'target_pos' is '300' and 'gaze_cue' is 'right'.
+In other words, a trial is congruent if the face looks at the target.
+Set 'congruency' to 'incronguent' for the trials on which the face looks at the distractor.
+The 'congruency' variable is not necessary to run the experiment; however, it is useful for analyzing the data later on.

-This variable is useful if you want to analyze your data later on.
-If you don't add this variable here, you will have still have to manually specify later whether the cue was valid or not.

-There is one last thing to be done.
+We need to do one last thing.
 'Repeat' is currently set to '1.00'.
 This means that each cycle will be executed once.
 So the block now consists of 8 trials, which is a bit short.
 A reasonable length for a block of trials is 24, so set 'Repeat' to 3.00 (3 repeats x 8 cycles = 24 trials).
 You don't need to change 'Order', because 'random' is exactly what we want.

 The *block_loop* now looks like %FigStep3.
 Remember to save your experiment regularly.
 You can download the experiment up to this point here: